 Rule 4: Pick Your Pattern

 Basic plaid is fine.
 An understated polka-dot or striped is workable.
 Houndstooth or checked patterns might make the cut.
-3 colors is often the rule to abide by.
+3 colors are often the rule to abide by.
 If it looks like a business tie, a classy pocket square, or resembles a business shirt or jacket pattern, you’re probably in the clear.
 If it looks like a belly dancer is going to unwind it during the Dance of the 7 Veils, leave it on the rack and report to your nearest machismo re-education facility for debriefing.

 Rule 5: Favor the Right Fabrics

 There’s not really a bad time to wear a scarf.
 Want to avoid brutal sunburn on your neck?
 Get yourself a lightweight linen or silk scarf.
-Then, when the temperature drops during the winter months, switch to a gentle or woven cashmere wool.
-You can also use a scarf to reduce your temperature in hot weather, since wrapping a wet scarf or neckerchief around your throat prevents you brain from overheating.
+Then, when the temperature drops during the winter months, switch to gentle or woven cashmere wool.
+You can also use a scarf to reduce your temperature in hot weather since wrapping a wet scarf or neckerchief around your throat prevents your brain from overheating.
 It will avoid heatstroke and lasts longer than a wet hat or ‘do rag.